KingFelix/Emerald/_posts/2019-10-16-talk-building-engaged-developer-communities.md

 ---
 date: 2019-10-16
 author: jw
-title: "talk. notes from my presentation at dev marketing summit"
+title: "Notes from my presentation at the Evans Data dev marketing summit"
-description: "A few notes from my talk at the Evans Data Developer Marketing Summit- How to build developer communities, and why engagement is everything."
+description: "How to build developer communities, and why engagement is everything -notes from my talk at the Evans Data Developer Marketing Summit"
 ---
 ![Emerald](img/Zhu_Jinshi_site_art.png "Art by Zhu Jinshi")
 <span class="heroart">A few pieces from one of my favorite artists, <a href="https://www.artsy.net/artist/zhu-jinshi">Zhu Jinshi</a> | <a href="../about#whats-with-the-random-art">What's with the random art?</a></span>